 2. Claude Cahun – Under This Mask, Is Another Mask

 Famous for compelling self-portraits, Claude Cahun (1894-1954) was a French Surrealist photographer, writer, and sculptor.
 The nonconformist photographers often addressed through their art issues concerning self-identity, gender, and the subconscious mind.

 Born Lucy Schowb to a prominent Jewish family, Cahun adopted their gender-neutral pseudonym in her early adulthood.
 They settled in Paris together with her lover – and step-sister – French artist Marcel Moore (1892-1972).
 There Cahun collaborated with famous names in the Surrealist art scene, such as one of the founders of the movement, André Breton (1896-1966).

 The couple moved to Jersey in 1937, near the coast of France.
 Here, the artist worked actively as an activist and propagandist but had very little contact with the outside world.
-During WWII, Cahun and Moore designed anti-German fliers containing criticism of the crimes of Nazism.
+During World War II, Cahun and Moore designed anti-German fliers containing criticism of the crimes of Nazism.
 They placed the pamphlets strategically at German events organized on their island, where the soldiers could easily find them.
 In 1944, both women were imprisoned and sentenced to death while most of their work was destroyed.
 Fortunately, the island was liberated by the Allies a year later and they managed to escape their sentence.

 Cahun used techniques of doubling and reflection in their work.
 In most of the self-portraits, Cahun calls into question the standards of beauty and gender by posing with a shaved head, staring unapologetically, directly into the camera.
 Cahun’s epicene appearance transpires through their work, generally regarded as an intimate form of expression.
 Several principal motifs emerge in the artist’s photographs, such as hair, hands, and later, organic elements.
 This goes unrecognized most of the time but Cahun and Moore collaborated frequently on their projects.